 The Children’s Online Privacy Protection Act (COPPA) requires that operators of websites, apps

 Under COPPA, the GDPR and numerous student digital privacy laws, NASA OPSPARC must get parents’ verifiable consent before collecting, using or disclosing personal information from their kids.

-Under COPPA it is necessary to obtain “verifiable parental consent” in order to allow a child under 13 or in some cases due to other laws, even a minor (under 18) to engage in activities where they might share their personal information.
-For kids registering, OPSPARC requires users to provide a parent/guardian’s email address in order to notify the parent that his/her child has registered with a request to provide consent and verify your status as an adult who can give the proper level of permission.
+For kids registering on their own, OPSPARC requires them to provide a parent/guardian’s email address in order to notify the parent that his/her child has registered with a request to provide consent and verify their status as an adult giving the proper level of permission.